 A prolapse is a dropping of surrounding organs into the vagina.
-This can include the bladder (cystocele), uterus, small intestine (enterocele) or rectum (rectocele).
+This can include the bladder (cystocele), uterus (uterine prolapse), small intestine (enterocele) or rectum (rectocele).
 In some cases, there is prolapse of all of these organs, causing a significant vaginal bulge, sensation of pelvic pressure, or even of something “falling out of the vagina.”

 Prolapse is staged on a stage of 1-4, based on the amount of descent present.

 A stage 1 prolapse means there is minimal dropping of the organ present.
 A stage four prolapse means the prolapsed organ has dropped as far as possible into the vagina.
-The images below depict the anatomy without any prolapse on the left and stage 2 prolapses of the bladder, uterus and rectum in the image on the right.
+The images below depict the anatomy without any prolapse on the left and stage 2 prolapses of the bladder, uterus and rectum in the image below.